Markus-Helfenstein/slimapi_dave_hollingworth/README.md

 The same database like in Dave Hollingworth's Symfony tutorial may be used.
-Copy .env.example file, rename it .env and fill in database connection settings.
+Copy .env.example file, rename it to .env and fill in database connection settings.

 Add the following lines to your apache's C:\xampp\apache\conf\extra\httpd-vhosts.conf: